mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ### Memory

 You can customize the amount of RAM allocated to each node.
-Change this value by editing the **mem** value (in MB) under the **node** configuration section.
+You can change this value by editing the **mem** value (in MB) under the **node** configuration section.
 Setting this too low will result in out of memory errors.
 The `heap.size` setting must also be less than this value to prevent out of memory errors, which can result when the Java Virtual Machine attempts to allocate more memory than is available to the {{ model.techShortName }} process.

 *   **In DC/OS CLI options.json**: `mem`: integer (default: `10240`)
 *   **DC/OS web interface**: `CASSANDRA_MEMORY_MB`: `integer`